gakowalski/alternative-interpreters/README.md

 ### Preprocessors

 * [Pre](https://github.com/preprocess) - compiles new syntax to work in new and old versions of PHP; original website of this project is down, but it's code is avalable in [this GitHub repo](https://github.com/preprocess/preprocess.io).
-Still, its might be better to check all the different repos available for the user ["Pre."](https://github.com/preprocess) as they seem to be different parts of the modular Pre project
+Still, its might be better to check all the different repos available for the user ["Pre."](https://github.com/preprocess) as they seem to be different preprocessors built on top of some shared library or framework (see [this list of packages dependent on pre/plugin](https://packagist.org/packages/pre/plugin/dependents?order_by=downloads))

 ### Alternative PHP Virtual Machines